mathieu-benoit/mathieu-benoit.github.io/content/about/index.md

 </figure>
 {{< /html >}}

 I'm Mathieu Benoit.
-I live in Quebec city, QC - Canada, and I was born in France.
-I work at Microsoft as Cloud Solution Architect.
-The intent of this blog is to document and share my learnings, I'm a learn-it-all!
-I'm passionate about Cloud Native Computing technologies such as Open Source, Cloud, Security, Containers, DevOps and Kubernetes.
+I live in Quebec city, QC - Canada :maple_leaf:, and I was born in France :fr:.
+I work at Microsoft as Cloud Solution Architect :cloud:.
+The intent of this blog is to document and share my learnings, I'm a learn-it-all :rocket:!
+I'm passionate :heart: about Cloud Native Computing technologies such as Open Source, Cloud, Security, Containers, DevOps and Kubernetes.

-If you are insterested to know more about how this bog is built, [feel free to checkout that story]({{< ref "/posts/2020/05/myblog.md" >}})!
+If you are insterested to know more about how this bog is built, [feel free to checkout that story]({{< ref "/posts/2020/05/myblog.md" >}}) :art:!

-If you have any feedback, comment or issue about this blog, feel free to directly file a new issue {{< html >}}<a href="https://github.com/mathieu-benoit/myblog/issues/new/choose" target="_blank">there</a>{{< /html >}}.
+If you have any feedback, comment or issue about this blog, feel free to directly file a new issue :memo: {{< html >}}<a href="https://github.com/mathieu-benoit/myblog/issues/new/choose" target="_blank">there</a>{{< /html >}}.

 {{< html >}}
 <div style="text-align: center">